Border control: Border checkpoints

 A border checkpoint at which travellers are permitted to enter a jurisdiction is known as a port of entry.
 International airports are usually ports of entry, as are road and rail crossings on a land border.
 Seaports can be used as ports of entry only if a dedicated customs presence is posted there.
 The choice of whether to become a port of entry is up to the civil authority controlling the port.
 An airport of entry is an airport that provides customs and immigration services for incoming flights.
 These services allow the airport to serve as an initial port of entry for foreign visitors arriving in a country.
 While the terms airport of entry and international airport are generally used interchangeably, not all international airports qualify as airports of entry since international airports without any immigration or customs facilities exist in the Schengen Area whose members have eliminated border controls with each other.
 Airports of entry are usually larger than domestic airports and often feature longer runways and facilities to accommodate the heavier aircraft commonly used for international and intercontinental travel.
 International airports often also host domestic flights, which often help feed both passengers and cargo into international ones (and vice versa).
 Buildings, operations and management have become increasingly sophisticated since the mid-20th century, when international airports began to provide infrastructure for international civilian flights.
 Detailed technical standards have been developed to ensure safety and common coding systems implemented to provide global consistency.
 The physical structures that serve millions of individual passengers and flights are among the most complex and interconnected in the world.
 By the second decade of the 21st century, there were over 1,200 international airports and almost two billion international passengers along with 50 e6MT of cargo passing through them annually.

 Border inspections are also meant to protect each country's agriculture from pests.
 National and international phytosanitary authorities maintain databases of border interceptions, occurrences, and establishments.
-Bebber et al., 2019 analyses such records and finds that they underreport many important pest species, that island nations are more vulnerable because they have lower border-to-area ratios, and that pests are moving poleward to follow humans' crops as our crops follow global warming.
+Bebber et al., 2019 analyzes such records and finds that they underreport many important pest species, that island nations are more vulnerable because they have lower border-to-area ratios, and that pests are moving poleward to follow humans' crops as our crops follow global warming.

 A 'Quilantan' or 'Wave Through' entry is a phenomenon at American border checkpoints authorising a form of non-standard but legal entry without any inspection of travel documents.
 It occurs when the border security personnel present at a border crossing choose to summarily admit some number of persons without performing a standard interview or document examination.
 If an individual can prove that they were waved through immigration in this manner, then they are considered to have entered with inspection despite not having answered any questions or received a passport entry stamp.
 This definition of legal entry only extends to foreigners who entered America at official border crossings and does not provide a path to legal residency for those who did not enter through a recognised crossing.